porscheinformatik/angular-spring-heroes/README.md

 ### Running Frontend Build for Development

-Run `npm dev` in heroes-frontend for continuously building the app.
+Run `npm run dev` in heroes-frontend for continuously building the app.
 Also run the backend to access the webapp (see below).

 ### Code Scaffolding